dukkhaybw/learn-notes/珠峰架构/TypeScript.md

   name: string;
   age: number;
 }
-const person = 'zhufeng' as any as Person; // ok
+const person = 'zhufeng' as any as Person;

 export {};
 ```